substack wordmark

 Course Description

-This course will survey this changing landscape within an historical framework and will highlight critical scientific and process parameters unique to biologics, that set them apart from conventional small-molecule medicines, including their molecular architecture and mechanisms of action, manufacturing considerations, analytical and functional lot release assays and clinical trial design.
+This course (hosted downtown at the University's Faculty Club) will survey this changing landscape within an historical framework and will highlight critical scientific and process parameters unique to biologics, that set them apart from conventional small-molecule medicines, including their molecular architecture and mechanisms of action, manufacturing considerations, analytical and functional lot release assays and clinical trial design.
 We will explore some of the pitfalls by examining a roster of clinical case studies.
 The capacity of payers to afford these increasingly high-cost therapies in the face of current economic trends will be discussed.

 The broad goals of the course are as follows—